-1. Blood is drawn aseptically by venipuncture and plasma or serum is prepared using standard techniques of preparation of samples for clinical laboratory analysis.
-No influence has been observed in the preparation of the sample with citrate, EDTA and heparin.
+- 1. Blood is drawn aseptically by venipuncture and plasma or serum is prepared using standard techniques of preparation of samples for clinical laboratory analysis.
+No influence has been observed in the preparation of the sample with citrate, EDTA and heparin. - 2.
+Samples have to be clearly identified with codes or names in order to avoid misinterpretation of results.
+Bar code labeling and electronic reading is strongly recommended. - 3.
+Haemolysed ("red") and visibly hyperlipemic ("milky") samples have to be discarded as they could generate false results.
+Samples containing residues of fibrin or heavy particles or

-2. Samples have to be clearly identified with codes or names in order to avoid misinterpretation of results.
-Bar code labeling and electronic reading is strongly recommended.
+- microbial filaments and bodies should be discarded as they could give rise to false results. - 4.
+Sera and plasma can be stored at +2°...+8°C in primary collection tubes for up to five days after collection.

-3. Haemolysed ("red") and visibly hyperlipemic ("milky") samples have to be discarded as they could generate false results.
-Samples containing residues of fibrin or heavy particles or microbial filaments and bodies should be discarded as they could give rise to false results.
-4. Sera and plasma can be stored at $+2^{\circ}..8^{\circ}$ C for up to five days after collection.
-For longer storage periods, samples can be stored frozen at $-20^{\circ}$ C for several months.
+Do not freeze primary tubes of collection.
+For longer storage periods, sera and plasma samples, carefully removed from the primary collection tube, can be stored frozen at -20°C for several months.
 Any frozen samples should not be frozen/thawed more than once as this may generate particles that could affect the test result.